Jobs at the Y

 Camp Counselors are needed for multiple age groups.

-Camp hours are 8:30 am-3:30 pm.
-Most staff will be required to work a minimum of one shift of AM or PM Extended Day per week:
+Camp hours are 8:30 am-3:30 pm Monday-Friday.
+In addition, most staff will be required to work a minimum of one shift of AM or PM Extended Day per week:

 ESSENTIAL FUNCTIONS: